-Our digital learning platform serves 7,500 researchers and students from 130 countries each year.
+Our digital learning platform serves upwards of 7,500 researchers and students from 130 countries each year.
 Many of our learners are based beyond capital cities and our platform is deliberately designed to be a low-bandwidth, mobile-ready learning space.

 When connectivity is poor, we provide downloadable lessons via app, so that learners can keep studying despite internet downtime.

 Our Massive Online Open Courses (MOOCs) see completion rates of around 50%, significantly higher than many MOOCs and where a completion rate of 15% is considered successful.
 Our bespoke courses achieve completion rates of around 75%.